Sponsored content

 Oblong face shapes are typically defined by their length as they’re often longer than they are wide, with a narrow nose.
 Oblong and oval face shapes share similarities, but they’re not the same.

 Luckily, people with oblong face shapes tend to be quite fortunate when it comes to picking eyewear.
-Because of the natural balance between the cheeks, chin, and forehead, oblong faces suit most frames – from square and oval frames, to cat eye and aviator designs.
+Because of the natural balance between the cheeks, chin, and forehead, oblong faces suit most frames – from square and oval to cat-eye and aviator designs.

 Other considerations

-The size of your face is also worth considering, because glasses that are in good proportion with your face tend to be the most flattering.
+The size of your face is also worth considering, because glasses that are well-proportioned tend to be the most flattering.

 Petite frames are generally those with a width of less than 50mm, while larger frames are normally at least 56mm wide.